 The following system information is necessary for technical support.
-Please refer to following for what and where to get the information of your XCubeSAN Series model.
+Please refer to following for what and where to get the information of QSAN product.

 If the technical support requests you to download the Service Package, please navigate in the SANOS UI -> SYSTEM SETTING -> Maintenance -> System Information, and then click the Download Service Package button to download.
 Then the system will automatically generate a zip file the default download location of your web browser.